Roman-elli/university-projects/README.md

 # University Projects

 This repository gathers some projects I developed during my university studies.
-Each folder has its own README with more detailed documentation.
+Each folder contains its own README with more detailed documentation.
+Projects marked with ⭐ are the ones that i particularly enjoyed working on!

 ---